drstearns/tutorials/src/deploy2do/index.md

 Now that you know how to [build your own Docker containers](../docker/), it's now time to learn how you can deploy those to a VM running in the cloud.
 This tutorial describes how to deploy to DigitalOcean, which is a cloud hosting service that offers reasonable pricing, a clean and easy-to-use UI, superb tutorials, and a powerful API.

 DigitalOcean offers only a few core services, so it's much simpler than Amazon Web Services (AWS).
-Their core service is virtual machines, which they call "droplets" (a droplet in the vast digital ocean...get it?).
-They also offer load balancers and general file storage, but that's about it.
+Their primary service is virtual machines, which they call "droplets" (a droplet in the vast digital ocean...get it?).
+They also offer load balancers and general blob storage, but that's about it.
 Although they have a limited number of services, those services are relatively cheap: their entry-level droplets are only $5/month.

 If you don't already have a DigitalOcean account, [sign-up for one](https://cloud.digitalocean.com/registrations/new) before proceeding.
 If you are taking INFO 344, contact your TA for a promo code that you can use to get enough credit to cover the costs related to the assignments.

 ## Generating and Registering SSH Keys

-When you create a VM in any cloud infrastructure, you need a way to connect to it via `ssh` as the root user so that you can perform administrative tasks.
-SSH stands for "secure shell," and to be secure it needs to authenticate you.
+When you create a VM in any cloud infrastructure, you need a way to connect to it via `ssh` as a user with administrator privileges so that you can perform administrative tasks.
+SSH stands for "secure shell," and to be secure, it needs to authenticate you and encrypt communications between your development machine and the server.
 SSH can do that in one of two ways: you can supply the root user's password (not recommended); or you create and setup SSH keys (recommended).

 SSH keys are private/public key pairs, similar to the ones used in [TLS](../https/).
 You can generate this key pair on your development machine, and add the public key to any new droplet you create.
 When you connect, the `ssh` command uses your private key (which remains on your development machine only) to encrypt a message, and the droplet uses your public key to verify that message.
 Since you should be the only person in possession of your private key, it knows that you are you, and the authentication succeeds.